How to Calculate Eigenvectors in Excel (with Detailed Steps)

 We will repeat Steps 4 and 5 again to get the rest of the eigenvalues and their corresponding eigenvectors.

-• Previously, set the value of λ as negative.
+• Previously, we set the value of λ as negative.
 Now, set this a positive value and apply the Goal Seek feature.

-• We get a new eigenvalue and eigenvector for that eigenvalue as shown before.
+We get a new eigenvalue and eigenvector for that eigenvalue as shown before:

 =G15/MIN(ABS($G$15:$G$17))

-• Finally, we get three eigenvalues and their corresponding eigenvectors.
+We get three eigenvalues and their corresponding eigenvectors.

 Download Practice Workbook